-Erbitux® (There may be other brand names for this medication)
+Erbitux® (There may be other names for this medication.)

 How is Cetuximab Administered?

-Your medicine will be given intravenously (IV), which means it will be given through a tube placed in a vein, usually in your arm, wrist, hand or chest.
+Your medicine will be given by injection into a vein (intravenous, IV), usually in your arm, wrist, hand or chest.

 What is it Used For?

 What Should I Tell My Doctor Before I Begin Receiving Cetuximab?

 - have had an allergic reaction to cetuximab, murine proteins, or any component of this product.
 (Please ask your doctor or pharmacist if you don't know whether a medication that you are allergic to is made from murine proteins.)

 - have or have ever had lung, heart, or arterial disease